Ivan Yordanov

-Ivan Orlinov Yordanov (Иван Орлинов Йорданов; born 7 November 2000) is a Bulgarian footballer who plays as a midfielder for Spartak Varna on loan from Ludogorets Razgrad.
+Ivan Orlinov Yordanov (Иван Орлинов Йорданов; born 7 November 2000) is a Bulgarian footballer who plays as a midfielder for Ludogorets Razgrad.

 Career

 Yordanov joined Ludogorets academy in 2017 from Botev 2002.
 He made his senior debut with the reserves in the Bulgarian Second League on 13 May 2018, playing full 90 minutes in a 4–0 away loss against Montana.
 On 1 October 2018, Yordanov scored his first goal for Ludogorets II in a 2–2 home draw against Pomorie.
 In December 2018, he signed a professional contract with the club.

 Yordanov made his first team debut on 13 July 2019, coming on as a second-half substitute for Dominik Yankov in a 2–0 home league win over Tsarsko Selo.

 In June 2021, Yordanov was fully promoted to the first team by the first team manager, Valdas Dambrauskas.

 In January 2023 Yordanov was sent on loan to Spartak Varna until the end of the season.
 He made his league debut on 20 February in a match against Hebar Pazardzhik.
 A week later he scored his first goal for the team in a league win against Botev Vratsa becoming also the man of the match.

+In August, Yordanov returned to Ludogorets and became part of the main squad.
+On 21 September 2023 he scored his first goal in UEFA Europa Conference League against Spartak Trnava, for the 4:0 win.